gti-uvigo/5g-handover-sim/readme.md

-# End-to-End 5G HetNet Simulator with arbitrary handover algorithms
+# End-to-end Handover Simulator for 5G Heterogeneous Network Enviroments

 This repository contains a 5G HetNet Simulator designed to evaluate the performance of various handover algorithms in heterogeneous network environments.
 The simulator is built on top of the ns-3 network simulator and leverages the 5G-LENA module for realistic end-to-end network simulations.